bbauska/ibm-intermediate-web-dev/README.md

 Next, you need to log more data to diagnose the problem.
 You can observe everything before and after the issue arises.
-The issues you are facing likely have possible warnings attached to them, which don\'t always appear in the logs by default.
+The issues you are facing likely have possible warnings attached to them, which don&apos;t always appear in the logs by default.
 Every error is difficult to reproduce, and replicating them in a non-production environment can be difficult due to time constraints or other factors.
 Return to the first step and